ehrpg/rules/docs/vessels.md

 This page only describes the given modules in detail.
 See _Vessel Equipment_ for lists and tables detailing the specific modules and their variations.

+## Module Properties

+Each module has its own hit points.
+It is possible to target a specific module with concentrated fire.
+In case a hit is successful the hit points of the module is used instead of the HP of the ship.
+Shields and armour however protect the entire ship, including all of the modules and therefore applies to all modules.

+Some modules list requirements of other modules, most often to specific power cores.
+The module will not work unless all of its requirements are met.
+If a requirement is missing, or becomes damaged and no longer functions, the module will no longer work.

+Specific modules also come with their own set of properties, such as weapons that will specify their damage, range and reload speed among other things.
+See the chapter on _Vehicle Equipment_ for tables and lists of specific modules.

 ## Sublight Engines

 Sublight engines are used to manoeuvre the vessel by simply accelerating it